izanhzh/pow-cap-server/README.md

 Please check the `samples/WebApplication1` folder in the source code.
 It includes:

 - ✅ A full ASP.NET Core web application integrated with PowCapServer
-- ✅ Frontend usage with the <cap-widget>
+- ✅ Frontend usage with the [@cap.js/widget](https://capjs.js.org/guide/widget.html)
 - ✅ Example controller usage for token validation

 ## 📚 License